Marco Dane

 Marco Dane is a fictional character from the American soap opera One Life to Live.
-The role was played by actor Gerald Anthony from its debut in 1977 through 1986, and from May 17, 1989, until 1990, and 1994 to 1999.
-Anthony crossed over in the role on sister soap opera General Hospital on September 2, 1992 as Marco, remaining in the role through December 24, 1993, before returning to OLTL on January 5, 1994 and staying until November 19,1999.
+The role was played by actor Gerald Anthony from its debut in 1977 through 1986, and from May 17, 1989, until 1990.
+Anthony crossed over in the role on sister soap opera General Hospital on September 2, 1992 as Marco, remaining in the role through December 24, 1993.

 Storylines

-1977–1986, 1989–1990, 1994–1999
+1977–1990

 In 1977, Karen Wolek (Kathryn Breech), fiancée to Llanview Hospital chief of staff Dr. Larry Wolek (Michael Storm), is planning for her impending nuptials when ex-boyfriend Marco Dane arrives in Llanview.
 Fearful that Larry would not marry her if he were to learn about the confidence tricks and embezzlement schemes she participated in with Marco before her arrival in town, she's agitated at Marco's presence.
 Karen and Larry marry without Marco divulging Karen's secret past, while Marco planned to blackmail her into another business venture instead.
 In search for employment, Dorian Lord (Claire Malis) hires Marco as a personal assistant, briefly engaging in a romantic affair with him.